 Acknowledgement of Country

 I respectfully acknowledge the Traditional Custodians of the lands and waters upon which I live, work and create, the Wadawurrung and Dja Dja Wurrung peoples of the Kulin Nation.
-I value their inherent, abiding connection to country and their cultural and artistic expression.
+I value their inherent, abiding connection to country, community, and their cultural and artistic expression.
 I pay my respects to Elders past, present and emerging, and extend this to all Aboriginal, Torres Strait Islander and First Nation peoples.

 Jan is a Melbourne-born ceramic artist whose creative journey is deeply influenced by the history, philosophy, and aesthetics of East Asian ceramics dating from the 15th century.